knutwalker/transducers-scala/README.md

 assert(result == List('1', '4', '1', '6', '1', '8', '2', '0', '2', '2'))
 ```

-For more examples and a better introduction, see the [ExampleSpec](core/src/test/scala/scalax/transducers/ExampleSpec.scala)
+For more examples and a better introduction, see the [Usage Guide](guide/src/it/scala/guide.scala)

 ## Explanation